 - 1. Significant historic and architectural features of the landmark should be preserved. - 2.
-Changes and additions to the landmark which have taken place over time are evidence of the history of the property and the neighborhood.
-The adaptive reuse by Skidmore, Owings & Merrill Chicago is less than fifty years old, but these changes may be judged to have acquired significance in their own right.
-Alterations that erase evidence of the adaptive reuse should be considered in light of the extent to which they reveal the original structure and recover its transparency. - 3.
+Changes and additions to the landmark which have taken place over time are evidence of the history of the property and the neighborhood. - 3.
 Deteriorated architectural features should be repaired rather than replaced unless doing so will compromise the integrity of the structure. - 4.
-When replacement of architectural features is necessary, it should be based on physical or documentary evidence. - 5.
-New materials should, whenever possible, match the original material in physical properties, design, color, texture, and appearance.
+When Replacement of architectural features, when is necessary, it should be based on physical or documentary evidence. - 5.
+New-Replacement materials should, whenever possible, match the original material in physical properties, design, color, texture, and appearance.
 The use of imitation replacement materials is generally discouraged. - 6.
-The surface cleaning of a landmark should be done by the gentlest possible means.
-Sandblasting or other abrasive cleaning methods may be used only on iron components, never on wood or masonry. - 7.
-Additions should not destroy significant exterior architectural features and should be recognizable as new architectural elements, without compromising the original building's historic aspects, architectural significance, or the distinct character of the landmark, neighborhood, and environment. - 8.
-Additions should be designed in a way that, if they were to be removed in the future, the essential form and integrity of the landmark would be unimpaired. - B. Suggested Review Guidelines - 1.
-Site Development.
+The surface cleaning of a landmark should shall be done by the gentlest possible means.
+Sandblasting or other abrasive cleaning methods may be used only on iron components, never on wood or masonry.
+Treatments that damage historic materials shall not be used. - 7.
+Additions should not destroy significant exterior architectural features and should be recognizable as new architectural elements, without compromising the original building's

+- historic aspects, architectural significance, or the distinct character of the landmark, neighborhood, and environment. - 8.
+Additions should be designed in a way that, if they were to be removed in the future, the essential form and integrity of the landmark would be unimpaired.

+B. Suggested Review Guidelines